Just because events repeat themselves through history, it doesn't mean these toys' bio text needs to.

 Honestly, other than the colors, the clothes aren't terribly different from what he wore in the first movie: an overcoat, a button-up shirt, and plain slacks.
 The shirt and pants both have a quilted diamond pattern sculpted on them, matching what was sewn on the movie costume.
 The fabric of the shirt is red, with white Chinese characters arranged in rows,

 and large black flowers printed over top.
 The yellow coat has a faint green bamboo pattern printed on the lining, though only waist-high because you're unlikely to see the rest of it under normal conditions.
 His pants, which should be yellower than this tan, end mid-shin, exposing a dark green fabric with black squiggles on it.
 Are those supposed to be socks?
 A second pair of pants under the outer pants?
 No clue.
-In some shots, it just looke like his pants are tucked into the socks, but when he's getting out of the DeLorean in the rain, it's clear his pants really are this short, not tucked.
+In some shots, it just looked like his pants are tucked into the socks, but when he's getting out of the DeLorean in the rain, it's clear his pants really are this short, not tucked.
 The boots are black with red laces, and all sort of greeblies attached to them - including an antenna on the right heel!
 Finally, he's got two watches, and a clear necktie.
 Fashion!

 Doc's got plenty of articulation.
 He moves at the head,